-• To withdraw a nomination before the agency head's final certification, an agency must send OPM a letter signed by the agency head or his/her designee, informing OPM of the agency head's decision to withdraw the nomination.
+- To withdraw a nomination before the agency head's final certification, an agency must send OPM a letter signed by the agency head or his/her designee, informing OPM of the agency head's decision to withdraw the nomination.
 Agencies should state the nominee's name and the award for which s/he was nominated.
-No additional information or reason is required.

-- To withdraw a nomination at the time of the agency head's final certification, agencies must draw a line through the nominee's name on the list, and have the agency head initial the withdrawal and sign the list.
-Agencies may not disqualify an individual from nomination because s/he filed an EEO complaint or engaged in any other EEO activity protected by law.
+No additional information or reason is required. - To withdraw a nomination at the time of the agency head's final certification, agencies must draw a line through the nominee's name on the list, and have the agency head initial the withdrawal and sign the list.
+Agencies may not disqualify an individual from nomination because s/he filed an EEO complaint or engaged in any other protected activity.
 Subsequently, agencies must return the list to OPM along with a cover letter requesting withdrawal of the nomination. - The withdrawal of a nomination following the agency head's final certification should rarely occur but may be necessary in extraordinary circumstances.
-To withdraw a nomination, agencies are further requested to call the OPM Presidential Rank Awards Program Manager at (202) 606-2246, and immediately follow the telephone call with a letter signed by the agency head or designee asking that the nomination be withdrawn.
-Agencies should state the nominee's name and the award for which the nominee was recommended.
+To withdraw a nomination, agencies are further requested to contact the OPM Presidential Rank Awards Program Manager at PRAprogram@opm.gov immediately and follow up with a letter signed by the agency head or designee asking that the nomination be withdrawn.
+Agencies should state the nominee's name and the award for which the nominee is being recommended.